-You must do several things before you drive a car or ride a bike.
+You must do several things before you drive a car or ride a motorcycle.
 These include getting a driving licence, registering your vehicle and making sure it’s insured, paying vehicle tax and getting an MOT.

 Before you drive or ride

 - have the correct driving licence

 - be the minimum driving or riding age

 - meet the minimum eyesight rules

 - be supervised by a qualified driver (except if riding a motorcycle)

 - display L plates (L plates or D plates in Wales)

 The vehicle must:

 You must also have a minimum of third party insurance that covers your use of the vehicle.